 Free Music Resources

-If buying your tunes from a music stock it’s a pricey option, do not give up.
+If buying your tunes from music stock it’s a pricey option, do not give up.
 Sometimes it’s just a matter of digging deeper for goodies.
-We searched for some absolutely free audio resources, check our top options:
+We searched for some absolutely free audio resources and here are the top options:

-- Free Stock Music – This platforms offers an ample variety of free music in 10 genres: cinematic scores, classical, corporate, country, easy listening, electronic, hip-hop, international, pop and rock.
+- Free Stock Music – this platform offers an ample variety of free music in 10 genres: cinematic scores, classical, corporate, country, easy listening, electronic, hip-hop, international, pop and rock.
 You can find royalty free tunes for your video, movie, film, video game or media projects.

 - Free Play Music – “The sound of your new project starts here”.
 This website offers free music files for download (mostly instrumental mp3 music tracks) providing a reliable source of music for your projects.